 “What’s your name?” he asks her.
 “You can’t tell me?
 I think I know what it is.
 Is it Violet?”

-It’s as if an aerial picks up a signal and she beams at me, making him laugh.
+It’s as if an aerial picks up a signal and she beams at him, making him laugh.

 “My name is Nehemiah.
 Tomorrow, I’m leaving,”